Ron St. Angelo: Career

 In 1979, the Dallas Cowboys hired St. Angelo as their official photographer.
 In this role, he provided coverage of the Dallas Cowboys Cheerleaders, to game action, coaches, and front office officials.

 His tenure as the Cowboys' photographer overlapped with the team's "dynasty" period, in which they won three Super Bowls in four years.
-Most notably, Emmitt Smith, Troy Aiken, and Michael Irvin were drafted during this period.
+Most notably, Emmitt Smith, Troy Aikman, and Michael Irvin were drafted during this period.
 A photograph of the three future Hall of Famers taken by St. Angelo is the most famous photo in the team's history.
 In 2002, he was nominated for a Pulitzer Prize in photojournalism for his photograph of Emmitt Smith breaking the rushing record; he was not selected as a finalist.

 St. Angelo's "Triplets," one of the most famous photos of the Dallas Cowboys.

 St. Angelo began to withdraw from sports photography as the job became too physically demanding with age.
 After his retirement in 2010, St. Angelo donated around 700 photographs to the NFL Hall of Fame Archives.

 In 1989 the Professional Photographers Association of China invited him to present his work, and he earned a Master of Photography.
 In 2002, he received a nomination for a Pulitzer Prize in Journalism.
 In 2004, Nikon Camera honored him for his work and featured him in their Legends Behind the Lens.

 In 2009 he worked for the Roman Catholic diocese of Dallas, publishing four books over the course of 12 years, including Kevin Joseph Cardinal Farrell and the Cathedral Shrine of the Virgin of Guadalupe in 2011.
 In 2021, he donated a collection of photographs to the Diocese.
 A collection of his work was inducted into the Dallas Historical Society.